 There, I said it.
 When it comes to travel, I totally agonize over and completely over-analyze plane fares, package prices, taxes, and fees.
 If I find out someone paid less for the same trip as me, I’m irked.
-So had I not been invited to visit Beaches Resort & Spa in Turks & Caicos, I’d probably never know what I was missing.
+So had I not been invited to visit Beaches Turks and Caicos, I’d probably never know what I was missing.

-Their new family suites in the year-old Italian Village, are pretty awesome.
-They’re spacious and well-appointed, and can connect to house a family as big as 12 people.
-All the villages are lovely – the Caribbean being the oldest one – but even the most basic room is more than equipped to fit a family of four and all the related gear.
+Our family suite in the year-old Italian Village, was pretty awesome.
+The family suites are spacious and well-appointed, and can connect to house a family as big as 12 people.
+All the villages are lovely – the Caribbean being the oldest one – but even the most basic room is more than equipped to fit a family of four and all the related baby travel gear.
 The nice thing about Beaches is even though the rates vary (incredibly) wildly depending on your room, all guests are welcome to utilize all the amenities.
 There are no wristbands saying what you do and don’t qualify for; in fact, there’s no wristband at all.
 (Nice)

-Everything is included at Beaches.
+Everything is included at Beaches Turks and Caicos.
 Everything.
 From one scuba dive per day to the excellent baby and kids clubs (from newborn on up), from the delicious lattes to the fantastic teppanyaki restaurant (reservations needed), it’s all included.
-You don’t have to open your wallet at Beaches unless you want small extras like having your hair braided or a professional family photo.
-WiFi is reasonable* at under $50 USD for the week (per device).
+You don’t have to open your wallet at Beaches Resorts unless you want small extras like having your hair braided or a professional family photo.
+WiFi is FREE!

 The resort is spotless.
 The food was excellent.
 The people are super-friendly and the beach is spectacular.
 But the question remains… Is it worth the money?